 Enterprise geodatabases use log file tables to maintain lists of selected records.
 Records are written to log file tables for later use by the application in the following situations:

 - You (or a tool or other process you run) create a selection set of a specific size—more than 100 records in ArcMap; more than 1,000 records in ArcGIS Pro; more than 1,000 records when Object IDs are requested from a feature service.

 - You reconcile or post to a versioned geodatabase.

 - A client application checks out data for disconnected editing.

-The following permissions are required to use shared log file tables in Oracle:
+The following permissions are required for users to create their own global temporary log file tables in Oracle:

 - CREATE SESSION

 - CREATE TABLE